Nebraska lawmakers advance bill to cut rural Nebraskans' property taxes

 “If we properly funded K-12 education, we wouldn’t need this bill,” he said.

-Rural school districts like Holdrege, Syracuse, Aurora and Central City would see state aid increases of between $1 million and $1.5 million annually after four years under LB 454, according to a spreadsheet provided by Friesen.
+Rural school districts such as Holdrege, Syracuse, Aurora and Central City would see state aid increases of between $1 million and $1.5 million annually after four years under LB 454, according to a spreadsheet provided by Friesen.

 Friesen had been unsuccessful in getting components of LB 454 included in LB 1107, a property tax relief measure that passed in 2020.
 An amendment to LB 454 approved Wednesday removed one controversial portion of the measure that would have reduced valuations of agricultural land for tax purposes from the current 75% of market value.